superduper-io/superduper/docs/content/use_cases/fine_tune_llm_on_database.md

 <!-- TABS -->
 ## Insert simple data

-After turning on auto_schema, we can directly insert data, and superduper will automatically analyze the data type, and match the construction of the table and datatype.
+After turning on auto_schema, we can directly insert data, and Superduper will automatically analyze the data type, and match the construction of the table and datatype.

 ```python
 from superduper import Document